 Ballu graduated with a Master’s Degree in International Hospitality Management from l’Institut de Management Hôtelier International (IMHI) in France, a joint program of Cornell University’s School of Hotel Administration and the French Business School ESSEC.
 He also completed a Bachelor of Commerce degree from the University of Guelph in Hotel and Food Administration, a certificate in Adult Teaching and Training from George Brown College, and is a certified Trainer for the Ontario Tourism Education Corporation (OTEC).

 B.Comm, M.A in Education Tammy Vaillancourt is one of the coordinators for our Food and Beverage Management program, and enjoys this role alongside her teaching responsibilities.
 Tammy has worked in the hospitality industry for over ten years.
 Her last full-time industry position was as the Director of Operations of Fishbowl Restaurants.
 For five years, she was a part-time professor at Georgian College teaching several Hospitality and Tourism courses as well as working on developing new curriculum and a new program.
 Tammy was the Store Opening Coordinator and Corporate Trainer for Cara Operations.
 Tammy has an Honours Bachelor of Commerce degree from the University of Guelph and her MA in Education from Central Michigan University.
 Her research was focused on the relationship between students and plagiarism.
 One of her career highlights has been the creation and implementation of our Study Abroad program linking it to curriculum.
 Currently she is teaching Accounting, Managerial Accounting, Business Simulation Management and Investment Capstone courses.

-He holds a Master’s of Human Resources and Industrial Relations from the University of Illinois, USA and an Honour’s Business Administration Degree in Psychology from the University of Western Ontario.
+He holds a Master’s of Human Resources and Industrial Relations from the University of Illinois, USA and an Honour’s Bachelor Degree in Psychology from the University of Western Ontario.